2018–19 Buffalo Bulls women's basketball team

 The 2018–19 Buffalo Bulls women's basketball team represented the University at Buffalo during the 2018–19 NCAA Division I women's basketball season.
 The Bulls, led by seventh-year head coach Felisha Legette-Jack, played their home games at Alumni Arena as members of the East Division of the Mid-American Conference.
 They finished the season 24–10, 12–6 in MAC play to win MAC East Division.
 Buffalo won the MAC conference tournament championship game over Ohio, 77–61.
 Cierra Dillard was named the tournament's Most Valuable Player.
-With that win they earn an automatic trip to the NCAA women's tournament, where they upset Rutgers in the first round before losing to Connecticut in the second round.
+With that win, they earned an automatic trip to the NCAA women's tournament, where they upset Rutgers in the first round before losing to Connecticut in the second round.

 Previous season

 The Bulls finished the 2017–18 season 29–6, 16–2 in MAC play to win the MAC East Division.
-They advanced to the championship game of the Mid-American Conference women's basketball tournament where they lost to Central Michigan.
-They received an at-large to the NCAA women's tournament where they upset South Florida in the first round to win their first NCAA tournament win in school history.
+They advanced to the championship game of the Mid-American Conference women's basketball tournament, where they lost to Central Michigan.
+They received an at-large bid to the NCAA women's tournament, where they upset South Florida in the first round to win their first NCAA tournament win in school history.
 They then defeated Florida State in the second round to advance to the sweet sixteen for the first time in school history.
 They lost to South Carolina.
 With 29 wins, they finished with the most wins in school history.